lingdoc/taggedPBC/README.md

 > This repository is shared under a CC BY-NC-SA 4.0 license, and can be used solely for research purposes.
 Copyright of the selected verses of each translation is retained by the original copyright holders.

-If you use this data, please cite the following source:
+If you use this data, please cite the following source or one (or all) of the papers listed further below:

 - Ring, Hiram.
 2025.
 The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. https://doi.org/10.48550/arXiv.2505.12560 *[Submitted on 18 May 2025]*

+## Description of the repository

 The two folders in this repository contain corpus data and scripts to run various analyses.

 - `corpora`: contains the actual annotated data for a large number of (non-contiguous) parallel verses taken from New Testament translations in 1,599 languages of the PBC (including two conlangs: Esperanto and Klingon).
 - `scripts`: contains scripts to verify and analyze the data of the `taggedPBC`, with reference to particular papers (currently draft versions of submissions to journals).
 Refer to the `README` file in the subfolder for additional information.

+Papers related to this dataset include the following:

 - Ring, Hiram.
 2025.
 The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. https://doi.org/10.48550/arXiv.2505.12560 *[Submitted on 18 May 2025]*

 - Ring, Hiram.
 2025.
 Word length predicts word order: "Min-max"-ing drives language evolution. https://doi.org/10.48550/arXiv.2505.13913 *[Submitted on 20 May 2025]*

 - Ring, Hiram.
 2025.
-Extending dependencies to the *taggedPBC*: Observations and concerns. *[working paper]*
+Extending dependencies to the *taggedPBC*: Word order in transitive clauses. https://doi.org/10.48550/arXiv.2506.06785 *[Submitted on 6 June 2025]*

+### Information regarding the tagged corpora

 Under the subfolder `corpora/json`, the data contains POS-tagged verses formatted as a `json` dict with the following keys: